iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 [[include:Settings.addDictionary]]
 ```

-Values in `SettingDictionary`s with a higher `SettingsPriority` override values in dictionaries with a lower priority.
+Values in `Settings.Dictionary`s with a higher `SettingsPriority` override values in dictionaries with a lower priority.

 E.g.: